d-taylor6403/LIRI-node-app/README.md

     *FS

 *Takes in user selection using Inquirer
-*Uses the selection to access each command type:
-    ..*(Concert, Song, Movie, Do What It Says)
-*When user types a command without any input, default values are used
+*Uses the selection to access each command type: (Concert, Song, Movie, Do What It Says) *When user types a command without any input, default values are used

 ## Instructions